ofbennett/nhs-prescribing-etl-pipeline/README.md

 The ETL data pipeline was built using Postgres, Apache Airflow, AWS Redshift, and S3.
 This web app was built using Flask, Plotly Dash and Mapbox and is currently hosted on DigitalOcean [here](https://www.ofbennett.com).
 Throughout, I make extensive use of Docker and Docker-Compose to manage the various deployment environments for the different tools and databases.

 As shown, the data is transformed into a useful schema and loaded into an AWS Redshift data warehouse.
 Once this has been done it is simple to run any SQL query you like against the tables in Redshift.
-The visualisation in the web app was created by running a query related to the amount of medication within a certain category being prescribed in all the GP practices across England.
+The visualisations in the web app were created by running and caching queries related to the amount of medication within a certain category being prescribed by GP practices across England.
 The various ETL steps are joined together in a DAG and orchestrated with Apache Airflow.

 S3 is a great choice for a large data lake since it will automatically scale to meet any storage need, it's cheap to store and read data, and it's programmatically accessible via the AWS SDK and Airflow hooks.